Jaymon/endpoints/README.md

     $ uwsgi --http :9000 --wsgi-file YOUR_FILE_NAME.py --master --processes 1 --thunder-lock --chdir=/PATH/WITH/YOUR_FILE_NAME/FILE

 ## Development

 ### Unit Tests

-To run the tests:
+After cloning the repo, `cd` into the repo's directory and run:

     $ python -m unittest endpoints_test

-Check the `tests_require` parameter in the `setup.py` script to see what modules are needed to run the tests.
+Check the `tests_require` parameter in the `setup.py` script to see what modules are needed to run the tests because there are dependencies that the tests need that the rest of the package does not.

 ## License

 MIT